Monoxido45/REACT/README.md

 1.  **Establishing the region of equivalence.**
 2.  **Build a Confidence Set.**
-3.  **Test null hypothesis using confidence set following a three-way rule.**
+3.  **Test null hypothesis using a confidence set following a three-way rule.**

 <!-- Continue writing more later -->

+We can have three kinds of conclusions: accept, reject or remain agnostic.

 ## Installation